4d/docs/docs/Admin/building.md

 ### Log file

-When an application is built, 4D generates a log file in the **Logs** folder.
+When an application is built, 4D generates a log file named *BuildApp.log.xml* in the **Logs** folder of the project.
 The log file stores the following information for each build:

 - The start and end of building of targets,
 - The name and full access path of the files generated,
 - The date and time of the build,
-- Any errors that occurred.
+- Any errors that occurred,
+- Any signing issues (e.g. a non-signed plug-in).

+Checking this file may help you saving time during the subsequent deployment steps, for example if you intend to notarize your application.

+> Use the `Get 4D file(Build application log file)` command to get the log file location.